srand/jolt/docs/configuration.rst

 Selfdeploy
 ^^^^^^^^^^

-The Selfdeploy plugin automatically deploys the running version of Jolt into all configured artifact storage providers.
-This is useful when using distributed task execution to ensure that the same version of Jolt is used everywhere.
-Before starting execution of a task, a network executor can download and install Jolt from a storage provider.
+The Selfdeploy plugin automatically deploys the running version of Jolt to all workers in a distrubuted execution environment.
+This is useful to ensure that the same version of Jolt and its dependencies are used everywhere when tasks are executed.

+Before starting execution of a task, a network executor will download Jolt from the configured storage provider and install it into a virtual environment.
+Multiple versions can co-exist on workers, thus avoiding manual deployment of multiple container images in clusters.

 The plugin is enabled by adding a ``[selfdeploy]`` section in the Jolt configuration.
+Note that ``pip`` must be installed.

 These configuration keys exist: